Missha

+MISSHA (미샤) is a South Korean cosmetics brand owned and operated by ABLE C&C Co., Ltd. Founded in 2000, it is recognized as one of the first-generation road shop cosmetics brands in South Korea.
+MISSHA gained prominence through its philosophy of offering high-quality cosmetics at affordable prices and has since expanded its product portfolio to include skincare, makeup, base makeup, and sun care.
+Its best-known product lines include Time Revolution and M Perfect Cover BB Cream.
+As of 2026, MISSHA products are available in 56 countries through approximately 42,000 distribution channels worldwide.
+MISSHA is one of the flagship brands of ABLE C&C, alongside A'pieu.

 A street in Myeong-dong, Missha store on the right.

-MISSHA (미샤) is a South Korea–based skincare and cosmetics manufacturer, retailer and a franchise business.
-It is part of Able C&C Co., Ltd.

 Company

 In August 2009, the luxury Missha Homme Urban Soul line was launched with higher quality and are more expensive than the existing two men's cosmetic lines.

-In August 2012, as part of Lotte Department Store's expansion programme into China, a replica of Seoul’s main shopping district Myeong-dong was featured in its new store in Tianjin, with outlets of Missha, The Face Shop and Skin Food.
+In August 2012, as part of Lotte Department Store's expansion programme into China, a replica of Seoul's main shopping district Myeong-dong was featured in its new store in Tianjin, with outlets of Missha, The Face Shop and Skin Food.

 Missha products range from makeup, skin care, to body and hair products; such as All-Around Safe Block Soft Finish Sun Milk SPF 50, Cool Fitting Body Gel and Hot Burning Body Gel.

 Missha is also known for making high quality, lower cost duplications of more expensive brands.
 For example, the Missha Time Revolution First Treatment Essence is a popular duplication of luxury brand essence SK-II, and the Missha Time Revolution Night Repair Science Activator Ampoule is a popular duplicate of the Estee Lauder Advanced Night Repair.

 Missha changed its brand identity at 2018, and its new brand essence is SIMPLE (including the meaning of true, bold, edge).

 Based on the cumulative number of customers as of May 2020, MISSHA has around 10 million customers worldwide.

 MISSHA has 32,829 stores around the world, most of which are located in Japan (23,000), as of May 2020.